-Some students come to college knowing exactly what they want to study and have a plan from the beginning, however the majority do not.
-Choosing a major and career can sometimes be two linear processes, for example, if you want to be a pharmacist you should apply to be pre-pharmacy.
-However, if you want to be a grant writer, research scientist, politician, etc. there’s no one major that will you prepare you for your career of choice.
+Some students come to college knowing exactly what they want to study and have a plan from the beginning; however, the majority of people do not.
+Choosing a major and career can sometimes be two linear processes; for example, if you want to be a pharmacist you would apply to be pre-pharmacy.
+However, if you want to be a grant writer, research scientist, politician, etc., there’s no one major that will you prepare you for your career of choice.

 Depending upon what you want to do, you might choose your major based on:

 - Career options (if the major relates to a direct career path)

 - What classes you enjoy and what you like to study, what faculty you’ve connected with

 - Opportunity for research, study abroad, and co-curricular opportunities

 - What subjects come naturally to you, and what are you good at doing?

 - Becoming familiar with the majors at UConn – Do a process of elimination activity to narrow down your top choices

 - Going to department webpages to read about curriculum, course descriptions, academic support, and faculty

 - Speaking to an academic advisor or faculty member from specific majors (If you’re still between a lot of options, meet with an ACES advisor)